A city fit for the future

 Following discussions with groups in the community and stakeholders, we included the following changes in our designs:

-• Proposing a staged approach to Kaiwharawhara businesses can adapt to parking changes and consider new ways of using off street parking space, using clearways during busier times during first two stages
+• Proposing a staged approach so Kaiwharawhara businesses can adapt to parking changes and consider new ways of using off-street parking spaces, and using clearways during busier times

-• Installing a 8am-4pm loading zone at the bottom of Ngaio Gorge
+• Installing an 8am-4pm loading zone at the bottom of Ngaio Gorge

 • Removing two car parks at the bottom of Cameron Street to make it safer for everyone

-• Changes to parking restrictions along Cameron Street to detract long stay cars from other suburbs
+• Changes to parking restrictions along Cameron Street to deter people from other suburbs parking their cars here for long periods

-• Changing to an uphill cycle shoulder on Cameron Street to guide people to the Kaiwharawhara Bridle Path
+• Changing to an uphill cycle shoulder on Cameron Street to provide a better connection for people riding up to the Kaiwharawhara Bridle Path

 • Changing 50km/h to 30 km/h for safer speeds on Cameron Street